Get To Know

 How can people support the project today?

-I think by continuing to celebrate Syrian cuisine – and really simply buying the #BakeForSyria recipe book, which you can buy through UNICEF UK’s online shop for example, as well as some local independent book retailers.
+I think by continuing to celebrate Syrian cuisine – and really simply buying the #BakeForSyria recipe book, which you can buy online, as well as some local independent book retailers.

 Swipe through our gallery to learn more about #CookForSyria & #BakeForSyria.